Choosing a Revision Course

 - Who are the tutors?

 - Are the admin staff dedicated full-time to preparing the courses or are the courses a side-line to a bigger business or does the organisation use temporary staff to organise the courses?

 Below are our answers to these questions:

-For A-levels are the courses exam board, syllabus and module specific?
+For A Levels are the courses exam board, syllabus and paper specific?

-Since the introduction of the modular A-levels we believed that it is important that we teaching to the specific module’s syllabus.
-With the notable exception of a few of the maths modules it is practically impossible to teach more than one specific module in a group without wasting a great deal of time.
-Time is a precious commodity during revision, so we think that it is invariably best to have A-level groups that are module specific.
-Some organisations will offer generic A-level courses, for example A-level physics, in some case even mixing upper and lower sixth form years; although it is possible to teach such groups it is inevitable that almost all of the students will spend time on topics which are not relevant to their forthcoming exams.
+We believe that it is important that we are focusing on the specific syllabus.
+As such, for the majority of subjects at A Level we are exam board specific.
+Time is a precious commodity during revision, so we think that it is best to have A Level groups that are paper specific, or for maths area specific.
+Some organisations will offer generic A Level courses, for example, A Level physics, in some case even mixing upper and lower sixth form years; although it is possible to teach such groups, it is inevitable that almost all of the students will spend time on topics, which are not relevant to their forthcoming exams.

 For GCSE/IGCSE are higher and foundation levels mixed?